lockwo/diffrax_extensions/docs/usage/how-to-choose-a-solver.md

 ### Split problems

-For "split stiffness" problems, with one term that is stiff and another term that is non-stiff, then IMEX methods are appropriate: [`diffrax.KenCarp4`][] is recommended.
-In addition you should almost always use an adaptive step size controller such as [`diffrax.PIDController`][].
+For "split stiffness" problems, with one term that is stiff and another term that is non-stiff, then IMEX methods are appropriate: [`diffrax_extensions.KenCarp4`][] is recommended.
+In addition you should almost always use an adaptive step size controller such as [`diffrax_extensions.PIDController`][].

 ---